 Qatar's sovereign wealth fund has acquired a 9.9 percent stake in the company that owns the iconic Empire State Building, which was once the world's tallest building.
 Empire State Realty Trust, which owns the 102 storied, 1,454-foot skyscraper, said Tuesday that an affiliate of Qatar Investment Authority or QIA has acquired a 9.9 percent interest in the company through a $622 million investment.

 Missouri has voted for the Republican presidential candidate in each of the last four elections, but the results of a new Monmouth University Poll suggest that the Show Me State could be in play this time around.

-After ending the previous session slightly lower, stocks are likely to show a lack of direction in early trading on Tuesday.
-The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures down by just 3 points.
+Stocks may experience choppy trading early on Wednesday after ending the previous session modestly higher.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures up by just 2 points.

 Wall Street stocks look set to start Wednesday's session on a nervous note, as the markets across globe, overwhelmed by U.S. Fed rate hike worries, wait on word from Fed Chair Janet Yellen.
 After Asian stocks ended on a mixed note amid a let up in the strength of the yen, the European markets recovered...